pgroenbaek/trackshape-utils/README.md

 A collection of utilities for working with MSTS/ORTS track shapes.

-See also:
+List of companion modules:
-- [shapeio](https://github.com/pgroenbaek/shapeio) - offers functions to decode shapes from structured text format into Python objects and encode them back.
+- [shapeio](https://github.com/pgroenbaek/shapeio) - offers functions to convert shapes between structured text format and Python objects.
-- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides experimental functions for modifying shapes.
+- [shapeedit](https://github.com/pgroenbaek/shapeedit) - provides a wrapper for modifying the shape data structure safely.

 ## Installation